The personal data that we collect about you

 - Request the transfer of your personal data to another micronation (data portability).

 Note: we respect the principle of data minimization to register citizens.
 This simply means: nothing more than what is indeed needed.
-By requesting some rights like deletion, this indirectly means that you renounce your citizenship.
+By requesting some rights like deletion (example: unsubscribe from our e-mails), this indirectly means that you renounce your citizenship.